 What semi-elegant serendipity !

 It gets even better.
-Her book harmonizes so many times with my own French/Belgique neophyte and starving traveler experience of loading up on the first course of a meal – only to slowly discover – there are 4 to 6 more courses to come !
+Her book harmonizes so many times with my own neophyte French/Belgian experiences.
+That would include me as a starving traveler loading up on the first course of a Belgian meal – only to slowly discover – there are 4 to 6 more courses to come !

 What a joy / relief to find I am not the only one making goofy mistakes.